 Key Takeaways

-Nationalist parties are poised to gain control in Scotland, Wales, and Northern Ireland simultaneously following the May elections.
-According to The Guardian, this seismic shift could dramatically alter British politics.
+Nationalist parties are set to gain control in Scotland, Wales, and Northern Ireland following May elections, potentially altering UK politics significantly.

 Angus Robertson, a senior Scottish minister, stated that the change will be significant.
 Opinion polls suggest that after the elections on 7 May, England will be flanked by countries run by nationalist parties: Plaid Cymru in Cardiff, the SNP in Edinburgh, and Sinn Féin in Belfast.

 This raises the prospect of constitutional disputes with Keir Starmer's Labour government in London.
-The Guardian reported that all three parties are in talks about combining forces to challenge the UK government on areas such as spending, taxation, welfare, and rejoining the EU.
+According to multiple reports, all three parties are in talks about combining forces to challenge the UK government on areas such as spending, taxation, welfare, and rejoining the EU.

 The BBC highlighted a row between Plaid Cymru and Reform over Senedd election spending plans.
 Plaid accused Reform of 'uncosted pledges which would destroy public services,' while Reform countered with accusations of 'back-of-a-fag-packet calculation.'
 The dispute centers around tax cuts, council tax caps, and infrastructure projects.